-If equipped with a microprocessor controller, there are three modes of determining occupancy: a dry contact, the internal time clock or the BMS.
-If in the unoccupied mode the unit will either be shut down, or will cycle on to maintain adjustable unoccupied room temperature set points (room temperature sensor is optional).
+The microprocessor controller offers three modes of determining occupancy: a dry contact, the internal time clock or the BMS.
+If in the unoccupied mode the unit will either be shut down, or will cycle on to maintain adjustable unoccupied room temperature and humidity set points (room temperature sensor is optional).

-Remote Display Keyboard (Optional)
+Remote Display Panel (Optional)

-A touchpad display keyboard allows for remote monitoring and adjustment of parameters, allowing ease of control access without going outdoors.
+A touch pad display panel allows for remote monitoring and adjustment of parameters, allowing ease of control access without going outdoors.